-If you ever thought that beans are boring, this creamy flavor-packed white bean soup will blow your mind!
+If you ever thought that beans are boring, this thick flavor-packed white bean soup will blow your mind!

 Plus, it’s ready in 20 minutes and it only costs about $1 per serving!